-Open and restricted tender procedures will require the publication either in the programme area or international14.

-What does it mean in practice?
+Procurement procedures of higher values will require the launch of open or restricted tenders, either in the programme area or international9, but What does it mean in practice?

 In order to ensure the full eligibility of the expenditure, the beneficiary needs to prove that the publicity has been done at the adequate geographical scope.
+If the publication is not complying with this scope, there may be a flat rate correction of 25% of the eligible expenditure, in accordance with the article 72.7 of ENI CBC IR.
+In the case of no publication at all, the financial correction will be 100% which in practice means that a concreate cost will be fully ineligible.

-14 International area would mean the whole European Union and the concerned CBC country (see tip #10 in next page)
+International area would mean the whole European Union and the concerned CBC country (see tip #10 in next page)

-13 See definition of "order" in the Glossary
+See definition of "order" in the Glossary